-Today, a quick review of a decent frozen waffle item for your family if you don’t have a waffle maker and don’t want to eat GMOs and non-organics.
+Review summary: A decent frozen waffle item for your family if you don’t have a waffle maker and want to avoid GMOs and non-organics.

 Ingredients: Water, brown rice flour, potato starch, corn flour, canola and/or soybean oil, tapioca starch, cane sugar, potato flour, leavening (sodium acid pyrophosphate, sodium bicarbonate, monocalcium phosphate), soy lecithin, pear juice concentrate, natural flavor, sea salt.
 This product does contain organic soy, but it is vegan.